ReeceL0ck/WorkoutTracker/README.md

 There is a lot of issues and features still needed to be added ( Just a 1 man project )
 - Think of a actual name
 - Think of a design for the site
-- Implement css for login/signup
+- Implement css for login/signup [ DONE ]
+    - Can be redesigned when a style is picked
 - Add change forgot password/change password
-- Redo the models to link with 1 user so each user can track progress rather than 1
+- Redo the models to link with 1 user so each user can track progress rather than 1 [ DONE ]
 - Fix the graphing endpoint at /tracker/graphing and add it to overview
 - Create an actual homepage